umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/CICD-Pipeline/ci-cd-github-actions.md

 ![Deployment build started](images/Deploying-meta-data.png)

-The build server will go through the steps in the YAML file, and once it is done the deployment have gone through succesfully:
+The build server will go through the steps in the YAML file, and once it is done the deployment have gone through successfully:

 ![Deployment Complete](images/deployment-complete.png)